 After you reassemble your Whirlpool washer, it is important to know that broken couplers are often caused by overloading your washer.
 When it reaches the spin cycle, overloaded washers are very heavy and very hard on the motor.
 This means you may want to consider lighter loads in the future.

-How to Replace a Whirlpool Water Filter
+How Hard Is It to Replace a Dishwasher?

-How to Fix a Refrigerator That Is Not Cooling
+How to Fix a Washing Machine That Won’t Spin or Drain